aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xls-to-ods/_index.md

 ---
 title: Java XLS to ODS - XLS to ODS Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLS to ODS in Java.
-Java Convert XLS to ODS saveformat.
-Java XLS to ODS format.
-Save XLS to ODS Java.
+Convert XLS to ODS quickly and easily with Aspose.Cells.
+Java XLS to ODS.
+Java Save XLS to ODS.
+Save XLS as ODS using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLS to ODS in Java., Java XLS to ODS saveformat., XLS to ODS Java., Java Convert XLS to ODS]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLS to ODS in Java., Save XLS to ODS using Java., Java XLS to ODS saveformat., XLS to ODS Converter., Java Save XLS as ODS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}